Wolfrax/spots/README.md

 * Comm BDS identity reply (Downlink format: 21)

 Messages decoded are displayed either in a serialised format on standard output or in a tabular format depending on preference.
+An inbuilt server is listening on port 5051 (configurable) and enables a client to access decoded messages in json format.

-Some statistics is collected.
+Some statistics is collected, this data is also accessible through the server

 ## Dependencies